wouter-swierstra/SoftwareProject/01-slides.md

 * How to deploy software automatically?
 Or script the build process?

-* How to test complex software effectively?
+* How to test complex software?

+* What is test-driven development?
+Why is it important?

-* Present and document your testing plan.
+* Present your QA methodology.

 --------------------------------------------------------------------------------